jackmoore/jackmoore.github.io/_posts/2012-02-01-css3-ribbon-menu.md

 ## Browser Support

 IE8 and IE9 do not support CSS3 transitions, so the hover state will not be animated for those browsers.
 Otherwise it looks and functions the same, which I think is a very acceptable fallback.
-IE7 lacks support the `:before` and `:after` pseudo-elements, so the ribbon will not have the forked ends or display folds while hovering.
-The pseudo-elements could be replaced with actual markup IE7 support is needed.

 ## The HTML